MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/firmware-attack-surface-reduction.md

 ### Minimize the firmware components in the OS boot path

 One way to trust S-RTM measurements is to reduce the firmware components allowed to execute to a minimal set.
 If all devices using S-RTM used the same set of firmware components, the operating system would only need to trust a single set of expected PCR values for those known and trusted components.
-Therefore, the new Secured-core PC definition permits S-RTM when the set of boot firmware is verified to only contain Microsoft signed software that can be attested to by Windows.
+With this SRTM-based approach, a device can be considered to have met the firmware protection requirement of Secured-core PCs when the set of boot firmware is verified to only contain Microsoft signed software that can be attested to by Windows.
 To better understand how these firmware components differ to those in a normal PC boot, let's examine the boot process before and after.

 Due to the flexibility and the rich set of features offered by modern PC firmware, the code that executes prior to the operating system results in an increased attack surface.
 The following diagram shows an example of a traditional S-RTM boot flow.